Kolmogorov–Smirnov test: One-sample Kolmogorov–Smirnov statistic

 where supx is the supremum of the set of distances.
 Intuitively, the statistic takes the largest absolute difference between the two distribution functions across all x values.

-By the Glivenko–Cantelli theorem, if the sample comes from distribution F(x), then Dn converges to 0 almost surely in the limit when $n$ goes to infinity.
+By the Glivenko–Cantelli theorem, if the sample comes from the distribution F(x), then Dn converges to 0 almost surely in the limit when $n$ goes to infinity.
 Kolmogorov strengthened this result, by effectively providing the rate of this convergence (see Kolmogorov distribution).
 Donsker's theorem provides a yet stronger result.

 In practice, the statistic requires a relatively large number of data points (in comparison to other goodness of fit criteria such as the Anderson–Darling test statistic) to properly reject the null hypothesis.